darasus/ai-blog/content/the-best-healthy-breakfast-recipes-to-start-your-day.md

   cholesterol, like chia seeds or flaxseeds.
 A high-protein diet can help you feel full for longer and reduce cravings for sugary snacks.
 A protein shake is a quick and easy way to incorporate more protein into your diet.
+intro: >-
+  With so many people operating on tight schedules, the majority of us skip breakfast.
+If you find yourself falling into this category, you’re not alone.
+  In fact, skipping meals is one of the most common diet pitfalls.
+Skipping a meal or two can lead to an increase in your blood sugar and make it more difficult to lose weight.

+  Incorporating healthy breakfasts every day will help keep your metabolism running more efficiently and reduce cravings later on in the day.
+High-protein breakfasts are especially helpful if you’re trying to lose weight or build muscle.
+Here are some great ideas for incorporating healthy breakfasts into your regular routine.
 ---

 ## Eggs